YasharFaridi/YasharFaridi/README.md

-- 👋 Hi, I’m @YasharFaridi
+- 👋 Hi, I’m @YasharFaridi you can call me YasharFRD
-- 👀 I’m interested in artificial intelligence and robotic
+- 👀 I’m interested in artificial intelligence and frontend
-- 🌱 I’m currently learning Python programming
+- 🌱 I’m currently learning Python & JS
-- 💞️ I’m looking to collaborate on big Python and AI project
+- 💞️ I’m looking to collaborate on big AI and frontend development project
 - 📫 How to reach me : yasharfaridy@gmail.com

 <!---